peyton/MOOMaskedIconView/README.md

 #Scalable icons with PDFs
 ---------

-GOODMaskedIconView makes it easy to use PDFs as icons, eliminating "\*@2x.\*" files.
+MOOMaskedIconView makes it easy to use PDFs as icons, eliminating "\*@2x.\*" files.
 Many Apple applications on OS X use PDF icons for resolution independence.

 Next to the network, the biggest source of latency on an iPhone is the disk.
 For small, simple icons the PDF format adds a few KB of overhead over PNG.
 Because the iPhone loads data in chunks, in practice the difference in loading time is nothing.
 For larger icons a PDF of vectors can *save* space.

 Some editors need a little massaging to export PDFs suitable for iOS icons.
-Quick how-to instructions are [here](https://github.com/peyton/GOODMaskedIconView/wiki/Exporting-PDFs).
+How-to instructions are [here](https://github.com/peyton/MOOMaskedIconView/wiki/Exporting-PDFs).

 #Contributing
 --------

 Forks, patches, and other suggestions are always welcome.
-Here's a [quick guide](https://github.com/peyton/GOODMaskedIconView/wiki/Contributing) to the process.
+Here's a [quick guide](https://github.com/peyton/MOOMaskedIconView/wiki/Contributing) to the process.